Mehmed Rushdi Pasha: Second term

-On 5 June 1866, Rushdie Pasha was appointed as Grand Vizier to the Ottoman Empire for the second time in his career despite the anti-reformist opposition in the government.
-Even Though Rushdie beat his rivals in the Government for the seat of Grand Vizir, the internal resistance to reform led to his removal from the seat of Grand Vizier for the second time on 11 February 1867.
+On 5 June 1866, Rushdie Pasha was appointed Grand Vizier to the Ottoman Empire for the second time in his career despite the anti-reformist opposition in the government.
+Even though Rushdie beat his rivals in the Government for the seat of Grand Vizir, the internal resistance to reform led to his removal from the seat of Grand Vizier for the second time on 11 February 1867.